 Every day, all classes across the school have a guided reading session.
 This is half an hour of the day where the children are taught skills to help decode texts as well as igniting a passion for reading at the same time.
-We take a whole class approach where we read a book (or a selection of books) related to our term's topic.
+We take a mixed approach with some elements of whole class reading and carousel activities, where we read a book (or a selection of books) related to our term's topic.
 We try to expose the children to as many genres as possible to build up their reading repertoires, which in turn builds their writing repertoires too.
 Each class carries out a variety of activities in order to help build confidence in reading and develop the necessary skills needed to help children reach their true reading potential.

 As a school, we use the Oxford Reading Tree to develop the children's reading abilities.
 Every other term, the children will take a reading age test to determine at which level they should be reading.
 The books are written specifically to focus on targets for particular ages, which helps the children to progress quickly.